 ▪ Discomfort, especially a sunburn feeling, may persist for a few days.

-▪ PIH or post inflammatory hyperpigmentation (browning) and hypopigmentation (lightening) have been noted with laser procedures.
+▪ PIH or post-inflammatory hyperpigmentation (browning) and hypopigmentation (lightening) have been noted with laser procedures.
 These conditions usually will resolve within 2-4 months.
-Permanent colour change is a rare risk.
+The permanent colour change is a rare risk.
 Vigilant care must be taken to avoid sun exposure (tanning beds included) before and after the treatment to reduce the risk of colour change.
 After the skin has gone through its healing phase and is intact, sunscreen and / or sun block should be applied when sun exposure is necessary.

-▪ Allergic reaction is uncommon from treatment.
+▪ An allergic reaction is uncommon from treatment.
 Some persons may have a hive-like appearance in the treated area.
 Some persons have localized reactions to cosmetics or topical preparations.
 Systemic reactions are rare.

 This treatment is designed to improve skin tone and smooth texture of the facial skin.
 It is a mild to moderate type of skin laser resurfacing procedure.
 Please adhere to these aftercare instructions following your Sciton HALO treatment.
 Immediate and very visible benefits can be seen in the form of reduction in laxity (tightening), reduction in wrinkles, removal of sun damage, increase in elasticity and improvement in collagen density and thickness.

 - You will experience a sensation of heat and following treatment and mild swelling of the face will develop over the next 24 hours.
 The burning sensation takes 24 hours to resolve.

 - Over the next three days mild flaking of the skin occurs.

 - The mild swelling will take 48hrs to settle